 More importantly, these Later Adopters – consumers that usually wait to purchase new devices, apps or technology-driven services – are moving toward even earlier adoption.
 Forty-one percent of this group of respondents stated that, even after the pandemic subsides, they are likely to continue purchasing and using new technology at this new pace.

-The report, titled The Long-term Impact of COVID’s Short-term Technology Adoption, based on a survey of 2,000 consumers in June 2020, also found that 76% of First Adopters will continue adopting technology at this “pandemic pace” even after the current conditions subside.
+The report, titled, based on a survey of 2,000 consumers in June 2020, also found that 76% of First Adopters will continue adopting technology at this “pandemic pace” even after the current conditions subside.
 The primary factors influencing adoption, usage behavior and attitudes are: communicating with friends and family, improving quality of life, and enhancing work-from-home capabilities.

 “With over half (56%) of all consumers saying they’re likely to continue buying and trying new devices, apps and services in the future, consumer attitudes and behaviors have forever changed, reshaping and expanding the profile of First Adopters.”

 The increased adoption and usage resulted in consumers becoming more reliant on technology.
 Fifty percent of all respondents said the onset of COVID-19 caused them to use or depend more on devices, apps and services.
 This reliance and frequency of use in turn shifted attitudes toward the technology industry: nearly all of the respondents (90%) said their attitudes toward the tech industry and tech brands have become more positive or stayed the same since the onset of COVID-19.
 In fact, among younger respondents (ages 18-29), half of them had a more positive attitude toward the technology industry and brands — the highest of any age group — and particularly significant considering this demographic will likely be the key future purchasers of such technology.